kagruber2412/Marketing_Research/L2_Crosstabulation_HypothesisTesting.md

 ## Test selection

-* Select the appropriate test based on the measurement level of the variable being tested and test specific assumptions:
+* Select the appropriate statistical test based on...
-1. measurement level of the variables (nominal, ordinal, interval/ratio)
+1. the **measurement level** of the variable being tested (nominal, ordinal, interval/ratio)
 2. **independent** samples (two or more group comparisons on different observation units, also called *unpaired*) or **related** samples (two or more measurement points on the same observation units, also called *paired*)